Siddheshwar4141/demo-delta/README.md

 # demo-delta
-i have this repository to for learn
+i have this repository to for learn.